eminboghos/portfolio/WizardGame/README.md

 ## What I Learned

-This project was a major step in improving how I approach system design, scalability, complexity management  and optimisation in game development.
+This project was a major step in improving how I approach system design, scalability, complexity management and optimization in game development.
 Working on a full-scale Unreal Engine 5 project with multiple interconnected systems taught me to think about both the architecture and the gameplay impact of every decision.